-188. (1) There shall be a Chief Administrative Officer for every district.

-Chief Administrative Officer.

-(2) The Chief Administrative Officer shall be appointed by the District Service Commission and shall be the chief accounting officer for the district.

-(3) Parliament shall by law establish the qualifications and functions of the Chief Administrative Officer.
+188. Chief and deputy chief administrative officer.

+- (1) There shall be a chief administrative officer and deputy chief administrative officer for every district. - (2) Notwithstanding articles 176(2) and (3) and 200 of this Constitution, the Public Service Commission shall appoint persons to hold or act in the office of chief administrative officer and deputy chief administrative officer, including the confirmation of their appointments and the exercise of disciplinary control over such persons and their removal from office. - (3) Parliament shall by law establish the qualifications and functions of a chief administrative officer and deputy chief administrative officer.

+189. Functions of the Government and district councils.
-189. (1) Subject to the provisions of this Constitution, the functions and services specified in the Sixth Schedule to this Constitution shall be the responsibility of the Government.

-(2) District councils and the councils of lower local government units may, on request by them, be allowed to exercise the functions and services specified in the Sixth Schedule to this Constitution or if delegated to them by the Government or by Parliament by law.

-(3) District councils shall have responsibility for any functions and services not specified in the Sixth Schedule to this Constitution.

-Functions of Government and district councils.
-(4) Subject to the provisions of this Constitution, the Government may, on request by a district council, assume responsibility for functions and services assigned to the district council.
+- (1) Subject to the provisions of this Constitution, the functions and services specified in the Sixth Schedule to this Constitution shall be the responsibility of the Government. - (2) District councils and the councils of lower local government units may, on request by them, be allowed to exercise the functions and services specified in the Sixth Schedule to this Constitution or if delegated to them by the Government or by Parliament by law. - (3) District councils shall have responsibility for any functions and services not specified in the Sixth Schedule to this Constitution. - (4) Subject to the provisions of this Constitution, the Government may, on request by a district council, assume responsibility for functions and services assigned to the district council. - (5) This article shall have effect without prejudice to the functions and services authorised or required to be performed by a regional government under this Constitution.

-Finances of Local Governments.
+Finances of local governments.

+190. Planning.

-Planning.
-190. District councils shall prepare comprehensive and integrated development plans incorporating the plans of lower level local governments for submission to the National Planning Authority.
+District councils shall prepare comprehensive and integrated development plans incorporating the plans of lower level local governments for submission to the National Planning Authority.

+191. Power to levy and appropriate taxes.
-Power to levy and appropriate taxes.
-191. (1) Local governments shall have power to levy, charge, collect and appropriate fees and taxes in accordance with any law enacted by Parliament by virtue of article 152 of this Constitution.

-(2) The fees and taxes to be levied, charged, collected and appropriated under clause (1) of this article shall consist of rents, rates, royalties, stamp duties, personal graduated tax, cess, fees on registration and licensing and any other fees and taxes that Parliament may prescribe.

-(3) No appropriation of funds by a local government shall be made unless approved in a budget by its council.

-(4) Parliament shall by law make provision for tax appeals in relation to taxes to which this article applies.
+- (1) Local governments shall have power to levy, charge, collect and appropriate fees and taxes in accordance with any law enacted by Parliament by virtue of article 152 of this Constitution. - (2) The fees and taxes to be levied, charged, collected and appropriated under clause (1) of this article shall consist of rents, rates, royalties, stamp duties, cess, fees on registration and licensing and any other fees and taxes that Parliament may prescribe. - (3) No appropriation of funds by a local government shall be made unless approved in a budget by its council. - (4) Parliament shall by law make provision for tax appeals in relation to taxes to which this article applies.